mathspp/mathspp/pages/06.courses/intermediate-python-course/_live-sessions-cta/features.md

     review: {
     header: {
         star_rating: 5,
-        name: 'Kiel Haymon',
+        name: 'Kiel Haymon, got a job after the cohort', },
-    },
-    content: "<p>Learning in an interactive manner is helpful and the most effective to me.
+    content: "<p><span>Learning in an interactive manner is the most effective to me</span>.
 Also being able to ask questions and get them resolved in real time is very beneficial.</p>",
     media: {
         images: [
         { url: '/user/pages/testimonials/20260217-2118-kiel-haymon/profile.webp' }